Teganmosi/Language-Translator/README.md

 # Language-Translator
-This repository contains a language translation application powered by GPT-3.5 Turbo

-GitHub Repository Description:

 This repository contains a language translation application powered by GPT-3.5 Turbo.
 With this application, users can easily translate text from one language to another using the state-of-the-art language model.
 The translation functionality is exposed through a user-friendly web interface built with Gradio.